2005 Daytona 500: Race summary

-The green flag waved with Dale Jarrett leading the field, but he lost the first lap to Jimmie Johnson and fell back through the field after a small bump from behind from defending Daytona 500 champion Dale Earnhardt Jr. Tony Stewart took the lead from Johnson on lap 4 and led 12 laps.
+After a legendary “Start your engines” by Matthew McConaughey, the green flag waved with Dale Jarrett leading the field, but he lost the first lap to Jimmie Johnson and fell back through the field after a small bump from behind from defending Daytona 500 champion Dale Earnhardt Jr. Tony Stewart took the lead from Johnson on lap 4 and led 12 laps.

 The first caution came out on lap 15 halfway through the first fuel run when Bobby Labonte blew an engine.
+The field chose to make pit stops during the caution period.
 Scott Wimmer, who had only changed two tires, led when the race restarted.

 The second caution flew on lap 28 when Ricky Rudd spun out in the middle of the field, collecting five cars.
-On lap 36, Matt Kenseth, one of the pre-race favorites in trouble with a smoking exhaust, pitted under green.
+On lap 36, Matt Kenseth, one of the pre-race favorites had smoke coming from the exhaust pipe and chose to make a pit stop under green flag conditions.

-On lap 61, there came to the start of green-flag pit stops, with the Dodges coming in first, as they did not get as good fuel mileage as others.
+The wave of green-flag pit stops began on lap 61.
+The Dodges came in first, as they did not get as good fuel mileage as the other manufacturers.
 Earnhardt Jr. was pushed by Jeff Burton coming into his pit stop, and had to back up to get out after his tires were changed, causing him to drop down through the field.
 There was a total of seven speeding violations on pit road during these pit stops, most notably Johnson.
 Once the green flag pit stops cycled through on lap 64, Jeff Gordon had the lead.

 Debris on the racetrack brought out the third caution on lap 86, with Gordon still out in front.
-Stewart led the race at the restart, and he was still leading at halfway and when the fourth caution came out on lap 105 for debris.
+After pit stops, Stewart led the race at the restart.
+Stewart was still leading at the halfway point, and when the fourth caution came out on lap 105 for debris.

-On lap 137, there came another round of green-flag pit stops, with Stewart still taking the lead.
+On lap 137, there came another round of green-flag pit stops, with Stewart still in the lead.
 The fifth caution came out on lap 144 and the sixth one came on lap 155.
-Waltrip brought out the seventh caution, allowing him to leave the race and led to another round of pit stops on lap 164.
-Jason Leffler and Kasey Kahne came together on pit road, dropping them both down the field.
+Michael Waltrip suffered an engine failure on lap 160 which brought out the 7th caution flag, dropping him out of the race.
+Another round of pit stops took place on lap 164.
+Jason Leffler and Kasey Kahne collided together on pit road, dropping them both down the field.
 The wreck on pit road occurred when Kasey Kahne, who was 4th when the pit stops began, was exiting his pit stall, and Leffler was turning into his, unbeknownst to Kahne.
 Kahne would later rebound before becoming a victim of a couple of crashes not of his own making.